csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	way, I can make some like-minded friends staying same city with me through the app to expand my new social circle and quickly integrate into the new life around me.

-	5. As a 40-year-old breast cancer patient living in New York City, I would like to explore clinical trials close to my living area by using this app, because manual searches for clinical trials on the Internet can be difficult for me.Then, I can access a drug to which I might not have access otherwise.
+	5. As a 40-year-old breast cancer patient living in New York City, I would like to receive information about clinical trials and new treatments available close to my living area by using this app.
+Then, I can access a drug to which I might not have access/not aware otherwise.

 ----